finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ReconciliationsApi(config);
             var reconciliationType = reconciliationType_example;  // string | Optional parameter to specify which type of mappings should be returned.
-Currently only supports Transaction types (optional)
+Defaults to Transaction if not provided. (optional)

             try
             {